Robert Bropho: Convictions

 In 2003, Bropho was charged with raping Lena Spratt in 1975.
 His niece, Susan Taylor, committed suicide in 2001.
 The court was told during the trial that Bropho had offered Taylor and other girls money for sex before her death.

 In 2005, four years after the girls came forward at Taylor's inquest, he was found guilty of three counts of indecently dealing with a young girl at the camp, and was jailed for 12 months.

 In 2008, he was found guilty of five counts of carnal knowledge of a girl under 13, to whom he began giving money for sex when she was 11 years old at the height of the Swan Brewery legal battle in 1990.
 Bropho was sentenced to three years' jail.
 The sentence was later doubled after an appeal by the Director of Public Prosecutions.
 Judge Peter Nisbet described his crimes as the "lowest form of abuse imaginable".
 Bropho told the court "I am the shadow of Martin Luther King and Gandhi."

 Death

 Bropho had a number of severe health problems when convicted and was listed as a terminally ill prisoner in 2010.
 He died from a heart attack on 24 October 2011 at Royal Perth Hospital, while still serving his jail term.
-His death was subject of a coronial inquiry as it occurred in custody.
+His death was the subject of a coronial inquiry as it occurred in custody.